 What Property Is Subject to Equitable Distribution?

-Under New York's divorce laws, marital property is divided.
+Under New Jersey's divorce laws, marital property is divided.
 Separate property is not subject to equitable distribution.
 Examples of marital property include:

 - Each spouse's income earned during the marriage